AgentMC/FexDwnl/README.md

 If new regexp is needed, the window also allows to add the new regexp strait from it.

-It is useful when you are first download from a new source.
+It is useful when you are downloading from a new source for the first time.

 ## Edit, save and load regexps

 The application auto-loads, saves the patterns and allows to edit them.

-## More

-The applciation supports nested folders.

-When a file is to be downloaded, the application checks is the same file (name and size) already exists, and will not re-download.

 ![image](https://github.com/user-attachments/assets/6de0abfa-3730-4e07-92cd-863aa5cc059d)